Community-centered design

 Conducting research

 Build a greater understanding of who you’re working with and how they experience the situation you’re addressing.
-Research is vital to a successfully project and a mutually-helpful collaboration.
+Research is vital to a successful project and a mutually beneficial collaboration.

 Illustration of a person sharing their story with a researcher

-Once the goals and objectives of a research initiative are established, it’s important to carefully define the audience (see 18F’s guide for more info) and then to take the time needed to recruit for that audience.
+Once you’ve established the goals and objectives of a research initiative, it’s important to carefully define the audience for the product or service you’re developing and then to take the time needed to recruit from that audience.

 Even when your study targets the “general population”, take steps to recruit for a diversity of participants, rather than recruiting for convenience (which could potentially introduce sampling bias), or trusting to randomized recruiting.
 This might include taking steps to recruit and screen for specific groups—here is an incomplete list: